 Freedoms of expression, association and assembly

-The authorities continued to unduly restrict the rights to freedom of expression, association and peaceful assembly.
-The authorities did not permit the existence of independent political parties, and worker associations were only permitted for Qatari citizens if they met strict criteria.
-Unauthorized public gatherings were not permitted and were dispersed, and laws criminalizing expression deemed offensive to the Emir were maintained.
+The authorities maintained restrictions to the rights to freedom of expression, association and peaceful assembly that were not in conformity with international law and standards.
+The authorities did not permit the existence of independent political parties, and workers’ associations were only permitted for Qatari citizens if they met strict criteria.
+Laws criminalizing expression deemed offensive to the Emir were maintained.

 Torture and other ill-treatment

-Women continued to face discrimination in law and practice and were inadequately protected against violence within the family.
+Women continued to face discrimination in law and practice.
 Personal status laws continued to discriminate against women in relation to marriage, divorce, inheritance, child custody, nationality and freedom of movement.

-The courts imposed new death sentences and others were confirmed by the Appeals Court; no executions were reported.
+The courts reportedly imposed at least two new death sentences that were upheld by the Court of Cassation, Qatar’s highest court.
+No executions were reported.